-The Department will evaluate the Festivals Australia program to measure how well the outcomes and objectives are being achieved.
+The Office for the Arts will evaluate the Festivals Australia program to measure how well the outcomes and objectives are being achieved.
 The evaluation will identify and document the impact of activities and may also include a survey of organisations which have received funding.
 Your grant agreement requires you to provide information to help with this evaluation.